Residential and Commercial Roofing Pros

 Commercial Roofing Projects

-TPO Roofing Contractors in the Oklahoma City Metro
+TPO Roofing Contractors

 TPO membranes are single-ply roof membranes manufactured from ethylene propylene rubber.
 TPO is an elastomeric membrane that accepts roofing motion along with the damaging thermal shock.TPO roofs are resistant against ozone, algae, eco-friendly and safe to setup.
 TPO (Thermoplastic Olefin) is a single ply roofing membrane is commonly in use on residential and commercial buildings.
 In newer construction TPO roofing is a preferred method.
 The TPO roofing membrane is usually installed with mechanical fasteners that place down on the edge of the sheet and are secured with the membrane and in to the roofs decking.
 Seam strengths are reportedly three to four times those of EPDM’s adhesive and tape seams.